aws/amazon-sagemaker-examples/CONTRIBUTING.md

 * If you have a lot of introductory material for your series, please put it in a README that is located in the same directory with your notebook series instead of an introductory notebook.
 You can look at this [README.md](https://github.com/aws/amazon-sagemaker-examples/blob/main/end_to_end/music_recommendation/README.md) as an example.
 * When you first use an intermediate artifact in a notebook, add a link to the notebook that is responsible for generating that artifact.
 That way, customers can easily look up how that artifact was created if they wanted to.
 * Use links to shorten the length of your notebook and keep it simple and organized.
 Instead of writing a long passage about how a feature works (i.e Batch Transform), it is better to link to the documentation for it.
 * Design your notebook series such that the customer can get benefit from both the individual notebooks and the whole series.
-For example, each notebook should have clear takeaway points for the customer (i.e. one notebook teaches data preparation and feature engineering, the next notebook teaches training, etc.)
+For example, each notebook should have clear takeaway points for the customer (i.e. one notebook teaches data preparation and feature engineering, the next notebook teaches training, etc).
 * Put the sequence order in the notebook file name.
 For example, the first notebook should start with "1_", the second notebook with "2_", etc.